DigitalEmbed/EmbeddedTools/README.md

 With this library it is possible to manipulate bits in the contents of a variable.

-### BitVector

-The bool type is extremely inefficient because it contains 8 bits but uses only 1, that is, we have a waste of 87.5% of the memory allocated to this type.
-The purpose of this library is to increase the efficiency of this type, trying to use all the bits present in a byte for binary variables.

 ### SoftMath

 It is always costly for the processor to perform multiplication, division, or remainder division operations.
 This library was created to optimize these operations.
 You can also calculate the magnitude of a number, reverse its signal, or compare two numbers to see which one is the largest or smallest.